-The California Institute for Regenerative Medicine (CIRM) is an agency of the State of California (State) that was established with the passage of Proposition 71, the California Stem Cell Research and Cures Act (the Act).
-The statewide ballot measure, which provided \$3 billion in funding for stem cell research at universities, research institutions, and companies in California was approved by California voters on November 2, 2004, and called for the establishment of a new state agency to make grants and provide loans for stem cell research, research facilities and other vital research opportunities.
-The Act authorized the State to issue general obligation bonds and commercial paper to fund CIRM.
+The California Institute for Regenerative Medicine (CIRM) is an agency of the State of California (State) that was established with the passage of Proposition 71, the California Stem Cell Research and Cures Act (Act).
+The statewide ballot measure, which provided \$3 billion in funding for stem cell research at universities, research institutions, and companies in California, was approved by California voters on November 2, 2004, and called for the establishment of a new state agency to make grants and provide loans for stem cell research, research facilities and other vital research opportunities.
+The Act authorized the State to issue general obligation bonds (bonds) and commercial paper to fund CIRM.
 In July 2012, the State began to issue commercial paper in addition to bonds.
 CIRM began to receive revenues from the sale of commercial paper and bonds issued by the State to fund CIRM research awards and operations.
 Proposition 71 authorized the State to issue interim debt such as commercial paper.
-During the year ended June 30, 2021, CIRM received a total of \$114,060,000 in Proposition 71 funding, which consisted of bond proceeds and commercial paper revenue.
-On November 3, 2020 voters approved the statewide ballot measure Proposition 14.
+During the year ended June 30, 2022, CIRM received a total of \$29,700,000 in Proposition 71 funding, which consisted entirely of commercial paper revenue.
+On November 3, 2020, voters approved the statewide ballot measure Proposition 14.
 The passage of Proposition 14, further extended CIRM's mission by establishing the California Stem Cell Research and Cures Act of 2020, providing an additional \$5.5 billion in funding.
-During the year ended June 30, 2021, CIRM received a total of \$180,635,000 in Proposition 14 funding, which consisted of proceeds from general obligation bonds.
+During the year ended June 30, 2022, CIRM began to expend the \$180,635,000 in Proposition 14 bond proceeds received in the prior year, and as a result no bond proceeds were received in the current year.

 CIRM was established to support stem cell research for the development of regenerative medical treatments and cures and meets the criteria set forth in accounting principles generally accepted in the United States of America (GAAP) as a blended component unit of the State.
-Although the governing board for CIRM is separate from the State, CIRM is fiscally dependent on the State to provide funding for its operations and the financial burden from general obligation bonds and commercial paper issued is that of the State.
+Although the governing board for CIRM is separate from the State, CIRM is fiscally dependent on the State to provide funding for its operations and the financial burden for repayment of the general obligation bonds and commercial paper issued is that of the State.